-The March, June and September holidays are great days to organise Kids@work or Bring Your Children to Work day.
+The March, June, September holidays and even Children’s Day (this falls on the first Friday of October in Singapore) are great days to organise Kids@work or Bring Your Children to Work day.

-This funny incident led me think about this event and are we missing the point of this very meaningful event!
+This funny incident led me think about this event.
+Are we missing the essence of this very meaningful event?

-Are we able to make it more relevant and interesting?
-What can I do to let children understand more about the workplace?
+Can you make it more relevant and interesting?
+What can you so children understand more about the company?
 Although we have packages on Bring your kids to work events, personally I prefer a customised programme which we have done for several companies like Dnata, Ngee Ann Polytechnic and Temasek Holdings.

 Do at least one activity related to your company.

 Make sense?
 On the contrary, a number of the Kids@work event which we were booked for only had entertainment.
 Of course, the children get to visit their parents’ desks but different parents work in different departments so the they may not get an overview of what happens in the office.
 Sometimes parents may be busy too!

 What can you do?
 Incorporate games and interesting activities informing them about your company.
 Here’s some: